Daimler seeks material cost efficiencies to offset environmental expenses

-NEW YORK (Reuters) - German automaker Daimler AG plans to offset higher costs for technology to cut carbon dioxide emissions with material cost savings for at least the next several years, Chief Financial Officer Bodo Uebber said on Wednesday.
+NEW YORK, Feb 25 (Reuters) - German automaker Daimler AG plans to offset higher costs for technology to cut carbon dioxide emissions with material cost savings for at least the next several years, Chief Financial Officer Bodo Uebber said on Wednesday.

 The cost of fuel-efficiency technology is a challenge for big automakers, particularly as tumbling energy prices encourage consumers to buy larger, less-efficient models.